Peabody Mason Concerts

+The Peabody Mason Concerts are a historic classical music performance series in Boston, Massachusetts and other areas.

 Benefactor

-The name Peabody Mason comes from Miss Fanny Peabody Mason, who until her death in 1948 was an active patron of music both in the United States and abroad.
-Her musical interests were piano, singing and chamber music.
+The name Peabody Mason comes from Ms. Fanny Peabody Mason, who until her death in 1948 was an active patroness of music both in the United States and abroad.
+Her musical interests were piano, singing, and chamber music.

 Concert series premiere

 The Peabody Mason Concerts were inaugurated in 1891 with a performance by Ferruccio Busoni.
 The inaugural concert took place in the Mason music room, which had not been used by the family since the death of Miss Mason's mother.